Can You Appeal an E2 Visa Refusal?

-If your application for an E2 visa has been denied, you should consider taking legal advice to consider all of your options.
+If your application for an E2 visa has been refused, you should consider taking legal advice to consider all of your options.

-The decision letter from USCIS will detail the specific grounds for refusal of your application, and these will largely determine how you can proceed, for example, appealing the original decision, reapplying for the E2 visa or exploring alternative immigration routes.
+The decision letter from USCIS should detail the specific grounds for refusal of your application, and these will largely determine how you can proceed, for example, reapplying for the E2 visa with a fresh application or exploring alternative immigration routes.
 E2 visa applications refused through Consular processing cannot be appealed.

 Common grounds for E2 visa refusal